 THE VIDEO OF ONE-PAN CREAMY LEEK CAPELLINI:

 This recipe is very easy.
 Just get your cast iron skillet out and cook it in a few minutes.
 Adjust the final seasoning, pour in some olive oil or sprinkle grated parmesan on top to make it even more special and you are done.
-My step by step video walks you through creating this creamy leek capellini.
-So give it a view and then read on for recipe instructions, notes among other things.

 I absolutely adore leeks.
 Yes they look weird (more like aliens from Men In Black) and they are a fuss to clean but they taste so good.
 I will eat just about anything with leeks.
 Specially leeks and mushroom.
 Leeks and cream.
 Leeks and potatoes.
 Oh I digress!